 - Monitor performance and provide immediate and regular feedback to assigned personnel.

 - Model leadership values and principles.
 Provide positive influence.
 Emphasize teamwork.

-- Monitor incident operations and advise the Incident Commander (IC) or lead SOF on matters relating to the health and safety of incident resources.
+- Monitor incident operations and advise the IC or lead safety officer on matters relating to the health and safety of incident resources.

 - Correct unsafe acts or conditions through the regular line of authority, although direct intervention will be used to immediately correct a dangerous situation.

 - Monitor fatigue throughout incident personnel and make recommendations on operational period lengths to ensure work/rest guidelines are followed.

 - Monitor food, potable water, security, supply, and sanitation service inspections.

 - Monitor driver or operator qualifications, especially with specialized equipment such as All-Terrain Vehicles (ATVs), Utility Terrain Vehicles (UTVs), and forklifts.